 Over the course of six months, a cohort of students meets monthly (Friday from 5 to 9 pm and Saturday from 9 am to 5 pm) to explore aspects of integrative medicine.
 Students engage in dialogue with fellow cohort members and faculty to develop a body of work in their electronic portfolio.
 Hands-on experiences with different modalities and treatment methods strengthen understanding, and the program's multiple approaches to instruction ensures that students of diverse learning styles are empowered to incorporate their knowledge effectively.

-By taking the Certificate in Integrative Health and Healing in combination with the Transformative Coach Training program, you can specialize in Health and Wellness Coaching.
+By taking the Certificate in Integrative Health and Healing in combination with the Coaching with Spirit program, you can specialize in Health and Wellness Coaching.

 Classes meet on-site one weekend per month (Friday from 5 to 9 pm and Saturday from 9 am to 5 pm and sometimes also Sunday).
 The degree is completed in 2 years.
 The certificate is completed in 6 months.